 A: We have been closely monitoring developments with the COVID-19 pandemic and the related recommendations, protocols and restrictions issued by public health authorities and federal, state, and local governments.
-In light of these ongoing concerns and in order to support the health and well-being of our stockholders, business partners, employees and board of directors, we will be conducting the Annual Meeting solely online.
+In light of these ongoing concerns and in order to support the health and well-being of our stockholders, business partners, employees and board of directors, and to facilitate stockholder participation in the Annual Meeting, we will be conducting the Annual Meeting solely online.